Personal Project · Mobile App + UX Research

 UX Researcher

-• Designed interview scripts and research framework
+• Wrote the interview guides and built the research framework myself

 UI/UX Designer & Developer

-• Developed the app in React Native with Supabase
+• Developed the app in React Native with Supabase backend

 Challenge